jeffpar/pcjs.v1/devices/pc/README.md

 IBM PC Device Configurations
 ---

-[IBM PC Machines](machine/) are built from a collection of PC Devices, including:
+[IBM PC Machines](machine/) are built from a collection of devices, including:

 * CPU (e.g., 8088, 80286, 80386)
 * RAM